 I hated the desk in the kitchen, because it was a clutter trap for us.
 Also, it was too low to do any kitchen prep on, so I felt like it was wasted space.

-We’ve already talked about the cabinet doors and drawer fronts, so let’s focus on the actual cabinets themselves.
 My grandpa and I built the fridge enclosure, the pantry and the two cabinets that flank the stove.
 I think the total cost of these units, once we finished, was around $475.
-There’s quite a bit of wood there and the pantry has lots of shelves.

-As far as a how-to on what we did, I’m not going to get into the step-by-step of that.
-This project was way out of Luke and I’s skill set as well as tool set.
+As far as a how-to on what we did, I’m not going to get into the step-by-step on it.
+This project was way out of Luke and I’s skillset as well as tool set.
 I do think we could have managed to make the cabinets that flank the stove.
-Also, I know there are good tutorials out there for making them, but if we would have done it ourselves… our cabinets wouldn’t have been adjustable nor would our shelves been edged with wood to make them look finished.
+Also, I know there are good tutorials out there for making them, but if we would have done it ourselves… our cabinets wouldn’t have been adjustable nor would our shelves have been edged with wood to make them look finished.

 All of that’s not to say that you can’t do this on your own.
-It’s to tell you that, with our building experience (the Mid-Century bed is the only thing we’ve built), it was way out of what we could do.
+It’s to tell you that, with our building experience (the Mid-Century bed is the only thing we’ve built), it was way out of what we were comfortable with.

 I’ve kinda spread out the price breakdown throughout this post, so I’ll tally it all below.

-DIY Pantry, Fridge Enclosure with wine rack, and cabinets that flank the oven – $475*
+- DIYing Pantry, Fridge Enclosure and cabinets by oven $475

 We feel great with what we DIY’d versus what we paid to have done.
 I think we spent our money really well here.